Europe’s top 10 chance creators, 2020-21: Grealish, De Bruyne, Muller & more

 With their ability to prise open an opposition’s backline, top-quality creative players are currently in high demand from European clubs.

 Looking through the data on WhoScored, we’ve picked out the top 10 players who make the most key passes per 90 minutes in Europe’s top five leagues, filtering out any players that have played fewer than 900 minutes so far this season.

 A key pass is defined as the final pass before a team-mate takes a shot.
 Note: where players are tied on the same average, they have been ranked by who has completed the most dribble across the entirety of the campaign.

 It helps having the most lethal centre-forward in European football ahead of him, but Muller has played the No.10 role to perfection in recent times.

-The German tied Lionel Messi for the most assists (21) in Europe’s top five leagues last season, and tops the charts again in 2020-21 – one ahead of Harry Kane on 14.
+The German tied Lionel Messi for the most assists (21) in Europe’s top five leagues in 2019-20 and topped the charts again in 2020-21, registering 18 assists in 32 Bundesliga appearances.

 After bringing in the likes of Neymar and Kylian Mbappe, some questioned whether Di Maria would have a natural place at PSG, but he’s consistently plugged away and made himself an asset to the club.

-The Argentinian’s versatility, able to play in midfield or the forward line, has been particularly useful, and he continues to find his team-mates in dangerous areas, registering 54 key passes in Ligue 1 in 2020-21 so far.
+The Argentinian’s versatility, able to play in midfield or the forward line, has been particularly useful, and he continues to find his team-mates in dangerous areas, registering 70 key passes in Ligue 1 in 2020-21.

 — Ligue1 English (@Ligue1_ENG) February 5, 2021